cylc/cylc-doc/src/user-guide/task-implementation.rst

 -------------

-Task *script* items can be multi-line strings of ``bash``  code, so many tasks can be entirely inlined in the :cylc:conf:`suite.rc` file.
+Task *script* items can be multi-line strings of ``bash``  code, so many tasks can be entirely inlined in the :cylc:conf:`flow.cylc` file.
 For anything more than a few lines of code, however, we recommend using external shell scripts to allow independent testing, re-use, and shell mode editing.